String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

 Propagation

-String of Watermelons Plant (Senecio herreanus) can be propagated at the beginning of the growing season from stem cuttings.
+String of Watermelons Plant is propagated from stem cuttings at the beginning of the growing season (spring to early summer) when in active growth.

-Lay the stems on moist free-draining soil and lightly press the stems into the soil at the nodes.
+3. Lay the stems on moist, well-draining succulents soil and lightly press the stems into the soil at the nodes.

-Place the set up in a warm, well-lit place away from direct sunlight and maintain the soil moist until the stems are rooted.
+4. Place the set up in a warm, well-lit place away from direct sunlight to avoid scorching.

 String of Watermelons Plant, Senecio herreanus, Curio herreanus